bbkz/pi-tv7-ansible/README.md

 ### tvheadend

-tvheadend will make the connection to the init7 stream and provide it in your network, packed with epg (program data) and channel logo, as a stream which will work over wi-fi as well.
+tvheadend will make the connection to the init7 stream and provide it in your network as a stream which will work over wi-fi as well, packed with epg (program data) and channel logo.

-In this case here we we just install and configure it alongside of kodi.
+In this case here we just install and configure it alongside of kodi.

 The webinterface runs on http://your_pi:9981, the username and password is "admin".